 Here are some ideas to help you reflect.

 "Brass has a very distinctive sound.
 It's delicate but powerful, but it's also melancholic and plaintive."

 If you are a gardener and drink coffee, you may save your grounds to fertilize your yard plants.
 And, if you live with multiple coffee addicts like me, you are surprised at how fast your grounds container will fill up.
 In much the same way, a conveniently located container designated for brass at the home can fill up quickly also.
 One suggestion for unconventional metal salvage is brass zippers.

 Frugal With Your Pants

-The British use the expression, "not worth a brass button" referring to something of no value.
-Folks who have no money who are encouraged to buy something will say, "What will I pay with, brass buttons?"
+The British use the expression "not worth a brass button" to refer to something of no value.
+Folks who have no money and are encouraged to buy something will say, "What will I pay with, brass buttons?"

 Fittings Fit for a King

 After a few years in the Arizona sun, rubber garden hoses wind up so dry that they crack and leak.
 Again, one can only fix those so many times.
 Between cold and heat, I imagine the same thing happens in the East with summer expansion and frigid winters.
 Instead of throwing the whole thing in the garbage, cut off the hose fittings.
 Remember, you have two ends.
 Nearly all are made of brass.
 In a few seconds, you have augmented your brass treasure hoard; treasure is in the eye of the beholder.